 Set amidst beautiful residential gardens and period houses, Hedgeley Dene is one of Malvern's most beautiful and popular gardens.

 As an established and well-maintained combination of lawn, deciduous and broadleaf trees and an ornamental lake, Hedgeley Dene Gardens link Central Park and the Gardiners Creek valley parklands.
-The gardens extend along what was once a watercourse alignment, dropping gradually from the ornamental lake in the south-west to a simple pocket of green land with deciduous trees at Stanley Street.

 For more information, contact our Stonnington History Centre.

 Hedgeley Dene Gardens, Malvern East 3145 View Map